-Section 9.
+Section 8.
 Abatement by City and Appraisal.

-(1) 15 days after the giving of notice required in section 4 or 5 days after adoption of a resolution of the municipal court declaring a vehicle to be a public nuisance as set forth in section 6, unless an appeal is taken pursuant to section 7, or two days after adoption of a resolution by the city council, after an appeal pursuant to section 8, the city shall be deemed to have acquired jurisdiction to abate the nuisance and may remove the vehicle by use of city employes or duly authorized independent contractors.
+(1) Seven days after the giving of notice required in section 4 or two days after adoption of a Court resolution declaring a vehicle to be a public nuisance as set forth in section 6, the city shall be deemed to have acquired jurisdiction to abate the nuisance and may remove the vehicle by use of city employes or duly authorized independent contractors.
 It shall be unlawful for any person to interfere with, hinder, or refuse to allow such persons to enter upon private property for the purpose of removing a vehicle under the provisions of this ordinance.